-'''

 cnvkit.py access hg19.fa -x excludes.bed -o access-excludes.hg19.bed cnvkit.py access mm10.fasta -s 10000 -o access-10kb.mm10.bed

-'''

 Many fully sequenced genomes, including the human genome, contain large regions of DNA that are inaccessable to sequencing.
 (These are mainly the centromeres, telomeres, and highly repetitive regions.)
-In the FASTA reference genome sequence these regions are filled in with large stretches of "N" characters.
-These regions cannot be mapped by resequencing, so we will want to avoid them when calculating the antitarget bin locations (for example).
+In the reference genome sequence these regions are filled in with large stretches of "N" characters.
+These regions cannot be mapped by resequencing, so CNVkit avoids them when calculating the antitarget bin locations.